Angular Signal Forms Part 1: Getting Started with the Basics

 } from '@angular/forms/signals';

-export const registrationSchema = schema<RegisterFormData>((fieldPath) => {
+export const registrationSchema = schema<RegisterFormData>((path) => {

-required(fieldPath.username, { message: 'Username is required' });
+required(path.username, { message: 'Username is required.' });

-minLength(fieldPath.username, 3, {
+minLength(path.username, 3, {

-message: 'A username must be at least 3 characters long',
+message: 'A username must be at least 3 characters long.',

 });